 Understand Location, Location, Location

-You don’t have to spend hours watching House Hunters to know that the cost of living is significantly cheaper in Waco, Texas than San Diego, California.
-Cost of living is reflected in the price per square foot of a home in the area and the average salary.
+You don’t have to spend hours watching House Hunters to know that the cost of living is significantly cheaper in Waco, Texas than in San Diego, California.
+The cost of living is reflected in the price per square foot of a home in the area and the average salary.
 For example, someone in New York will earn a salary 35% higher across the board regardless of level.
-Keeping abreast to several factors will help determine a reasonable salary for your location: Where do most of your employees live?
+Keeping abreast of several factors will help determine a reasonable salary for your location: Where do most of your employees live?
 Do most rent or own?
 What is the average rent?
 What is the median home price?
 How do your employees commute to work?
 The answers to these questions will be a key factor in solving the salary equation.

 Leave room for growth

 To quote one of TurningPoint’s own recruiters, “If you pay peanuts, you get monkeys.”
 Attracting and retaining top talent is not rocket science.
 Offer employees an exciting, challenging job with clear expectations and measurable.
 Ensure there is potential for growth and a solid team to work with.
-And, most importantly, offer a competitive compensation that reflects the skills your hire is bringing to the table and the value they bring to the company.
+And, most importantly, offer competitive compensation that reflects the skills your hire is bringing to the table and the value they bring to the company.